-4.1 There will be two grant rounds annually for capital projects up to a maximum value of \$20,000.
-Closing dates for capital project rounds up to a maximum value of \$20,000 will generally fall in February and July.
+There will be two grant rounds annually for capital projects up to a maximum value of \$20,000.
+The closing dates for these rounds will generally fall in February and July.

-- 4.2 There will be two grant rounds annually for major grants in excess of \$20,000.
-Closing dates for major grant rounds in excess of \$20,000 will generally fall in May and October. - 4.3 There will be two operating grant rounds annually for programme and event funding up to a maximum value of \$15,000.
-Closing dates for operating grant rounds for programme or event funding will generally fall in April and September. - 4.4 There will be one round annually, by invitation only, for applications from Foodbanks (see #6.0 Foodbank funding).
-The closing date for the invitation only round for Foodbanks will generally fall in December. - 4.5 Exact closing dates for rounds will be confirmed through a finalised annual meeting schedule and reports timeline and published on our website no less than 3 months prior to the new financial year. - 4.6 Applications will generally be considered within an approximate two-month window following submission subject to the board's meeting schedule as set out in the annual meeting schedule and reports timeline. - 4.7 Applications will only be considered out of round where Trustees, in their sole discretion, accept that exceptional circumstances outside of the applicant's control require an urgent response.

-5.0 Conditions of grants
+There will be two grant rounds annually for major grants in excess of \$20,000.
+The closing dates for these rounds will generally fall in May and October.

+There will be two operating grant rounds annually for programme and event funding up to a maximum value of \$15,000.
+Closing dates for these rounds for will generally fall in April and September.

+There will be one round annually, by invitation only, for applications from Foodbanks.
+The closing date for the invitation only round for Foodbanks will generally fall in December.

+Exact closing dates for rounds will be confirmed through a finalised annual meeting schedule and reports timeline and published on our website no less than 3 months prior to the new financial year.

+Applications will generally be considered within an approximate two-month window following submission subject to the board's meeting schedule as set out in the annual meeting schedule and reports timeline.

+Applications will only be considered out of round where Trustees, in their sole discretion, accept that exceptional circumstances outside of the applicant's control require an urgent response.

+CONDITIONS OF GRANTS

-5.1 The following conditions will be attached to any grant made by the Trust:
+The following conditions will be attached to any grant made by the Trust:

-- 5.1.1 The recipients must complete an Accountability Report using the approved online template. - 5.1.2 A standard grant will be spent within 12 months from the date that it is paid to the applicant unless special arrangements can be made with the Trust.
-Where a grant will not be spent within 12 months an application for an extension should be made to the Trust (prior to the end of the 12 month period), or the funds returned if no longer required for the original purpose. - 5.1.3 When a grant subject to additional conditions has not been paid to the applicant within 12 months of the conditional approval, a written update of the project may be requested detailing why the applicant has not yet satisfied the conditions.
-The Community Trust may wish to review the terms of the grant. - 5.1.4 If required by the Trust, the recipient agrees to a project audit being carried out. - 5.1.5 Unless specifically authorised by the Trust, the grant must be used for the specific project applied for, with any conditions applied by the Trust to the grants being adhered to.

-- 5.1.6 It is the responsibility of the grantee to declare any income received from the Trust and to pay any taxes that may be incurred as a result of that grant income. - 5.1.7 The Trust has the right to publicise any grant made. - 5.1.8 The grantee organisation must acknowledge any grant made by the Trust in the Annual Report of the organisation and wherever possible in accordance with the Acknowledgement Guidelines.
+- 1. The recipients must complete an Accountability Report using the approved online template. - 2.
+A standard grant will be spent within 12 months from the date that it is paid to the applicant unless special arrangements can be made with the Trust.
+Where a grant will not be spent within 12 months an application for an extension must be made to the Trust (prior to the end of the 12 month period), or the funds returned if no longer required for the original purpose. - 3.
+When a grant subject to additional conditions has not been paid to the applicant within 12 months of the conditional approval, a written update of the project may be requested detailing why the applicant has not yet satisfied the conditions.
+The Community Trust may wish to review the terms of the grant. - 4.
+If required by the Trust, the recipient agrees to a project audit being carried out. - 5.
+Unless specifically authorised by the Trust, the grant must be used for the specific project applied for, with any conditions applied by the Trust to the grants being adhered to. - 6.
+It is the responsibility of the grantee to declare any income received from the Trust and to pay any taxes that may be incurred as a result of that grant income. - 7.
+The Trust has the right to publicise any grant made. - 8.
+The grantee organisation must acknowledge any grant made by the Trust in the Annual Report of the organisation and wherever possible in accordance with the Acknowledgement Guidelines.
 (Listed on the Community Trust website.)